Summer Opening Day – Saturday, June 26

+Gear up for extreme downhill mountain biking fun!
 Our challenging lift-serviced terrain descends 1700′ vertical on singletrack, wooded routes, and open ski trails.
-Warm up on cross-country trails in the Base Area, and gear up for extreme downhill mountain biking fun!
-Several trails including Sidewinder and The Hollow were recently reshaped for a smoother ride.
+If you are an experienced rider, these trails make for an exhilarating adventure.
+Warm up on cross-country loops in the Base Area.
+Several of our trails including Sidewinder and The Hollow were recently reshaped for a smoother ride.

 As a guideline, skyrides are on our open-air chairlift Friday and Saturday and on our enclosed gondola Thursday and Sunday.
 The last ride up is at 3:45 pm.
 This schedule is subject to change based on weather and other variables.

 Downhill Mountain Biking 2021

 |Ticket Types||One Ride||All Day|